 The Early Childhood A.A.S. program is a two-year curriculum that leads to an Associate in Applied Science degree and prepares students to work professionally with all types of young children in schools and other childcare institutions.
 Program graduates have found satisfying career opportunities in a wide range of child care agencies.
 While some graduates have gone directly from Hudson Valley Community College to employment, many have continued their education at colleges and universities.

-The Liberal Arts and Sciences: Adolescence Education (Teacher Education Transfer), A.S. program provides students with foundations to pursue the rich and rewarding field of secondary education.
-By completing courses in the liberal arts, education and an academic concentration, students will be able to achieve effective transfer to four-year programs leading to teacher certification in Adolescence Education (grades 7-12) by the State of New York.
+The Liberal Arts & Sciences: Adolescent Education (Teacher Education Transfer), A.S. program provides students with foundations to pursue the rich and rewarding field of secondary education.
+By completing courses in the liberal arts, education and an academic concentration, students will be able to achieve effective transfer to four-year programs leading to teacher certification in Adolescent Education (grades 7-12) by the State of New York.
 Concentrations include English, History/Social Studies, Math, Biology, Earth Science, Chemistry and Physics.